Code-Institute-Submissions/neo-data-milestone-project/README.md

 with Earth miss distances within a specified range with close approaches to Earth on each date of the search period specified.
 The second column contains a pie chart displaying the proportion of potentially hazardous NEOs to those that are not hazardous.

 The third row is a single column of width 12 with the text centered within the column.
 This displays a count of the filtered data to the total data count.
-In addition to this a 'Reset All' link based on code obtained from [ref x] can be used to reset all the data plots and remove all chart filters.
+In addition to this a 'Reset All' link based on code obtained from [reference 1] can be used to reset all the data plots and remove all chart filters.

 The fourth row contains two columns each of width 12 with the text in each centered.
 The first is the title for the data table and below this there are two buttons that allow the data displayed